Legalica Privacy Policy & Data Protection

 13.2 Notification Content: (a) Nature of breach; (b) categories and approximate number of Data Subjects affected; (c) likely consequences; (d) measures taken or proposed; (e) contact point.

-13.4 Infrastructure Provider Breaches: If a Data Breach originates from Google Cloud infrastructure, Firebase Authentication, or any other Infrastructure Provider: (a) Legalica will notify Controller within 36 hours of learning of the breach from the provider; (b) Legalica will pass through all information provided by the Infrastructure Provider; (c) Legalica's liability is subject to Section 9.3 of the Master Terms of Service; (d) Controller may also contact Google directly via support.google.com/cloud/contact/dpo.
+13.4 Infrastructure Provider Breaches: If a Data Breach originates from Google Cloud infrastructure, Firebase Authentication, or any other Infrastructure Provider: (a) Legalica will notify Controller within 36 hours of learning of the breach from the provider; (b) Legalica will pass through all information provided by the Infrastructure Provider; (c) Legalica's liability is subject to Section 9.3 of the Terms of Service; (d) Controller may also contact Google directly via support.google.com/cloud/contact/dpo.

 14. NO-TRAINING COVENANT